spollard/josh-works.github.io/_pages/golden.md

 ### What will I do if I win

 I attended a few city council events, and found over and over themes of doing *more* of what got us into a bad spot, instead of less.

-I think there are so many *incredible* people who care so much about Golden, and the community, but I find the looming power of the state overshadowing it so much, it makes the stakes for every single decision so high, that all of the concern and interest is directed to what the government can or will do.
+There are so many *incredible* people who care so much about Golden, and the community, but I find the looming power of the state overshadowing it so much, it makes the stakes for every single decision so high, that all of the concern and interest is directed to what the government can or will do.

 I'd *prefer* to see the balance of power tipped more towards individuals in the community, and away from a rule-heavy government.